cygwin/cygwin-install-action/README.md

 PATH
 ----

+This action prepends Cygwin's /usr/bin directory to the PATH.

-If you want to ensure that PATH only contains Cygwin executables, and other stuff installed in the VM image isn't going to get picked up:
+However, if you want to ensure that PATH only contains Cygwin executables, and other stuff installed in the VM image isn't going to get picked up:

 - Set PATH to something like `/usr/bin:$(cygpath ${SYSTEMROOT})/system32` in
   your shell script